-It happens often that students aren’t really aware of the way they learn, their particular learning style.
+It often happens that students aren’t really aware of the way they learn, their particular learning style.
 Consequently, they are often not able to reach their potential fully.

 Your learning style affects how you understand the information and resolve problems.

-If you would know more about how to learn best and about learning styles, you may very well also be able to effectively improve your exam preparation.
+If you know more about how to learn best and about learning styles, you may very well also be able to effectively improve your exam preparation.

 There are no right or wrong answers.
 Go with your first instinct instead of over-thinking your response.

 Well, the truth of the matter is that you may well be a not-so-good learner just because you haven’t used your best or preferred learning style or haven’t discovered it yet.

-Well, there was an immediate change and I managed to prepare for my GED® exam quickly and passed!”
+Well, there was an immediate change and I managed to prepare for my GED exam quickly and passed!”

-You may well be tempted to check out some different things listed on this page and trying some new things is a good idea.
+You may well be tempted to check out some different things listed on this page, and trying some new things is a good idea.
 When some other way is working well for you, just use that!